spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/managing-products/adding-product-alternatives.md

 ## What's next?

-See the articles in the _References_ section for more examples of the alternative products.
+For more examples of the alternative products, see the articles in the **References** section.